Refractive Lens Exchange in Portland, OR

 Unlike other multifocal IOLs, the PanOptix trifocal also gives you focused intermediate vision.
 The extra refractive ring in the lens is set between the near and far rings.

 The PanOptix trifocal gives you distance, intermediate, and up-close vision.
-It eliminates your need for glasses no matter what you’re doing.
+It eliminates your need for glasses, no matter what you’re doing.

-If you are getting refractive lens exchange to end presbyopia, the PanOptix trifocal can give you more visual freedom than you may have ever had.
+If you are getting a refractive lens exchange to end presbyopia, the PanOptix trifocal can give you more visual freedom than you may have ever had.

 The Vivity IOL

-The Vivity IOL is a non-diffractive extended depth of focus (EDOF) IOL.
+The Vivity IOL is a non-diffractive extended depth-of-focus (EDOF) IOL.
 It is the first and only IOL of its kind.

 Rather than have focal points etched into the lens as in multifocal IOLs, the Vivity IOL has extended focal ranges.
 It gives you a field of clear vision with elongated focal points.